 In order for the NuGet installation to complete, copy your Stackify Activation Key (license key) from your Retrace account page and paste it here.
 Once this is complete, you are done with the installation and configuration of the Stackify API and can begin using it.

 A Note Before Starting…

-At present, Stackify can only display custom metrics for apps that appear in the Stacks page - this list is populated via auto-discovery of apps by the agent on your servers.
-If you log custom metrics from an app running on unmonitored servers, you won't see that app or its metrics.
+At present, Retrace can only display custom metrics for apps that appear in the Web Apps list – this list is populated via auto-discovery of apps by the agent on your servers.
+If you log custom metrics from an app running on unmonitored servers, you won’t see that app or its metrics.

 A Basic Example